 Note: This feature is available to account administrators only.

-1. First enable self registration for the companies you want include, ensuring that the "Allow AD Registration & Authentication" is selected for each company that should be registered.
+1. First enable "Allow customer self registration" and "Anyone can register" for the services you want to include, then enable the "Allow AD Registration & Authentication" option.
 Additionally, admins can save their Active Directory login URL for so it can be easily viewed (e.g., http://myhost.local:8080).

 Note: The "Secret Token" that appears below the check box will be needed in Step #2(b).